Squealer (Animal Farm)

-Squealer is a fictional character, a pig, in George Orwell's 1945 novel Animal Farm.
+Squealer is a fictional character, a pig, in George Orwell's 1945 novella Animal Farm.
 He serves as second-in-command to Napoleon and is the farm's minister of propaganda.
 He is described in the book as an effective and very convincing orator and a fat porker.
 In the 1954 film, he is a pink Large White pig, whereas in the 1999 film, he is a Tamworth pig who wears a monocle.
 He is said to be young near the beginning of the book, but ages years over time, being described in chapter 10 of the 1945 book as "so fat he could with difficulty see out of his eyes."

 Squealer's argument

 Throughout the novel Squealer is very skilled at making speeches to the animals.
 He is also one of the leaders of the new farm.
 Under the rule of Napoleon, Squealer does things to manipulate all of the animals.
 Squealer takes the central role in making announcements to the animals, as Napoleon keeps appearing less and less often as the book progresses.
 Near the start of the book, it is said that he was very convincing and could turn "black into white".
 This foreshadows several euphemisms he uses to maintain the control of the barn through difficult times.
 He is Napoleon's key to propaganda for the farm.